sambadregmi/sambadregmi.github.io/_publications/2023-balance-assist.md

 mechanical support by providing sensory information about the movement of the body.
 However, harnessing the benefit of LT for practical balance aid remains a challenge.
-Research question: Can a Virtual Cane (VC) show the benefit of a physical cane by providing sensory information inspired by LT?
+Research question: Can a Virtual Cane (VC) show the benefit of a physical cane by providing sensory information inspired by LT? <br>
 **Methods:** The VC is developed with a distance sensor and vibration actuators to provide cane tip-to-ground distance information to the user.
 10 healthy young participants underwent a standing balance experiment with tandem stance and eyes closed, using VC with No Feedback